-The 2011 report, Disability expectations: Investing in a better life, a stronger Australia made recommendations based on four guiding principles to help shape the way forward under the NDIS.
+The 2011 report, Disability expectations: Investing in a better life, a stronger Australia made recommendations based on four guiding principles to help shape the way forward under the National Disability Insurance Scheme (NDIS).

-While the recognition of equal rights among peoples of all races, colours and creeds is now near universally established, those with a disability still struggle on the margins of recognition.
+While the recognition of equal rights among peoples of all races, colours and creeds is generally universally recognised, those with disability still struggle on the margins of recognition.

-Supports are needed to allow people with a disability to exercise their rights.
+Supports are needed to allow people with disability to exercise their rights.

-People with a disability have been denied access, hidden and ignored.
+People with disability have been denied access, and often feel hidden and ignored.
 They and their families are arguably the most disadvantaged of all Australians across much of our society.

-Individuals with a disability should have choice in prescribing their access needs.
+Individuals with disability should have choice in prescribing their access needs.

-Individuals with a disability will have the purchasing power to choose what their supports look like.
+Individuals with disability will have the purchasing power to choose what their supports look like.

-Cultural, systemic and environmental obstacles to access and participation for people with a disability should be removed.
+Cultural, systemic and environmental obstacles to access and participation for people with disability should be removed.

-A potential limiting factor for successful change relates to the current obstacles to allowing people with a disability access to mainstream services.
+A potential limiting factor for successful change includes the current obstacles that prevent people with disability from accessing mainstream services.

-Australian Governments and community need to work together to systematically facilitate access to mainstream services for all people.
+All Australian governments and community organisations and groups need to work together to systematically facilitate access to mainstream services for all people.